dieggsy/sdbus-cpp/doc/using-sdbus-c++.md

 ![class](sdbus-c++-class-diagram.png)

 `IConnection` represents the concept of a D-Bus connection.
 You can connect to either the system bus or a session bus.
 Services can assign unique service names to those connections.
-A processing loop can be run on the connection.
+A processing loop should be run on the connection.

 `IObject` represents the concept of an object that exposes its methods, signals and properties.
 Its responsibilities are:

   * registering (possibly multiple) interfaces and methods, signals, properties on those interfaces,
   * emitting signals.

 `IObjectProxy` represents the concept of the proxy, which is a view of the `Object` from the client side.
 Its responsibilities are:

-* invoking remote methods of the corresponding object,
+  * invoking remote methods of the corresponding object, in both synchronous and asynchronous way,
-* registering handlers for signals.
+  * registering handlers for signals,

 `Message` class represents a message, which is the fundamental DBus concept.
 There are three distinctive types of message that derive from the `Message` class:

   * `MethodCall` (with serialized parameters),
   * `MethodReply` (with serialized return values),
   * or a `Signal` (with serialized parameters).

 Multiple layers of sdbus-c++ API
 -------------------------------

 sdbus-c++ API comes in two layers:

   * [the basic layer](#implementing-the-concatenator-example-using-basic-sdbus-c-api-layer), which is a simple wrapper layer on top of sd-bus, using mechanisms that are native to C++ (e.g. serialization/deserialization of data from messages),
   * [the convenience layer](#implementing-the-concatenator-example-using-convenience-sdbus-c-api-layer), building on top of the basic layer, which aims at alleviating users from unnecessary details and enables them to write shorter, safer, and more expressive code.